 Symptoms of a tibial stress fracture include pain, usually on the lower third of the tibia that occurs after running long distances.
-There will be tenderness and possibly swelling over the site of the fracture as well as pain when you press into the shin.
-An X ray of the injured leg will often not show any sign of a fracture.
-Another X ray must be taken 4 weeks after the first and often the new bone can be seen where it has started to heal.
+There will be tenderness and possibly swell over the site of the fracture as well as pain when you press into the shin.
+An X-ray of the injured leg will often not show any sign of a fracture.
+Another X-ray must be taken 4 weeks after the first and often the new bone can be seen where it has started to heal.

 Tibia stress fracture explained